top of page

 The reality is clear: the talent shortage in heavy industry and engineering isn’t going away soon.
 But companies that adapt — by valuing their current workforce, investing in future leaders, and aligning compensation with market expectations — will be better positioned to weather the challenge and continue to grow.

-This article is intended for informational purposes only.
+Disclaimer: This article is intended for informational purposes only.
 Compensation suggestions and talent strategies are based on general market trends and should be tailored to each company’s unique situation and compliance requirements.

 John Strunk